Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 #### Step 2: Test Read Access to Customers
 - Action:
+  - Test files was created in /test/http/ folder at the root directory with the command : cds add http --filter ProcessorService.
+  - The test user is set to 'alice', ensuring audit logs are tied to this user.
-  - Open test/http/ProcessorService.http and run the GET /odata/v4/admin/Customers request.
+  - Open test/http/ProcessorService.http Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).

 Results: